When the sun goes down, the jungles of Costa Rica awakens with the creatures of the night beginning their day.

 The tour also included roundtrip transportation, flashlights and a bilingual guide.

-As soon as we arrived at the property, our guide, Jairo, gave us our flashlights and explained to us what the night walk will be like.
 He warned us not to touch anything and to always follow him because there are creatures like snakes and spiders out there in the forest we don’t want to inadvertently run our hands over or step on!

-As soon as his talk was over, we set off into the forest.
-I was so excited!
 I would never explore the jungle on my own in the dark and I couldn’t wait to see what we would find!

-Video of the Arenal Night Walk Tour
+Video of the La Fortuna Night Walk Tour

 Although our entire group adults, a night walk in La Fortuna would be an excellent activity for families in Costa Rica, especially with kids who love animals.
-This is a wonderful opportunity for the kids to learn more about nature, animals and rainforests and why protecting nature is so important.
-Plus they’ll get to see neat creatures like spiders, grasshoppers, walking sticks and other critters up close!

-You will get picked up around 430 PM and return around 8 PM.
 The walk is a couple of hours long total but is an easy walk on a flat path.
 Closed toed shoes only, long pants and shirt recommended because there are a lot of mosquitoes.

 Since the night walk starts around 430 PM, you can definitely do other activities during the day.